 at all times act in the interests of the Members and surfing.

 Membership is annual, expiring on December 31.
-The membership requirements in this Constitution and any regulations must be completed by each Member by December 31 to renew their membership.
+The membership requirements in this Constitution and any Regulations must be completed by each Member by December 31 to renew their membership.

 RESIGNATION AND TERMINATION OF MEMBERSHIP

+A Member ceases to be a Member:

+if an individual on death, or if a body corporate on liquidation;

+by giving notice to Surfing New Zealand Incorporated of their resignation;

+if their membership is terminated following a dispute resolution process or such other process set out or referred to in this Constitution.

-A Member may resign by notice in writing to Surfing New Zealand Incorporated.
-The resignation takes effect from the end of the current financial year in which it occurs but the Member resigning remains liable to pay all fees, levies and any other amounts to the end of that year.
+A Member’s resignation takes effect from the end of the current financial year in which it occurs but the Member resigning remains liable to pay all fees, levies and any other amounts to the end of that year.

-Upon resignation the Member ceases to hold himself or herself out as a Member and must return any property owned by Surfing New Zealand Incorporated.
+Upon ceasing to be a Member, the person must cease to hold themselves out as a Member and must return any property owned by Surfing New Zealand Incorporated.

-Membership may also be suspended or terminated as a result of a complaints or disciplinary process if a Member is found to have failed to comply with this Constitution or any regulations of Surfing New Zealand Incorporated or if a Member acts in a manner which is determined in accordance with such process to be harmful to Surfing New Zealand Incorporated or inconsistent with the standards of behaviours expected of a Member.

-A Member whose membership is suspended or terminated as a result of a complaint or disciplinary process may appeal or have the matter reviewed if there is any such process specified in any regulations of Surfing New Zealand Incorporated.
-For Termination also see Rule 24.
+A Member whose membership is suspended or terminated as a result of a complaint or disciplinary process may appeal or have the matter reviewed if there is any such process specified in any Regulations.
+For Termination also see Rule 27.15.

 MEMBERSHIP FEES